pyvista/scikit-gmsh/CONTRIBUTING.rst

 ---------------------

-This section provides a guide to how we conduct development in the pvgmsh repository.
+This section provides a guide to how we conduct development in the scikit-gmsh repository.
 Please follow the practices outlined here when contributing directly to this repository.

 Guidelines